folbert/fewbricks/README.md

     With the code above, we have added two fields.
 One text-field and one wysiwyg-field.
 Each field has gotten a label to display to the administrator, a name we can use when getting the data for the field and a site-wide-unique key (*very important that they are unique on a site wide level*).

-  4. Let's add our new brick to a field group: in the folder field-groups, either create a new file or edit an existing one.
+  4. Let's add our new brick to a field group: in the folder project/field-groups, either create a new file or edit an existing one.
 If you create a new one, make sure to require it in field-groups/init.php.
 Add this code to the field groups file:

         $fg = new fewbricks\acf\field_group('Test content', '1504201020o', $location, 1);
         $fg->add_brick(new fewbricks\bricks\text_and_content('text_and_content_test', [], '1509041512c');